JacobAustin/osticket-prereqs/README.md

  Now we need to create PHP on the C drive in file explorer, go to the C drive and right click and press new folder and call it PHP.

  After that, go back to the Installation files and download PHP 738.
-This is an old version of PHP, so your computer might have trouble downloading.
+This is an old version of PHP, so your computer might have trouble downloading it.
 But a yellow triangle will show up on the top right corner, just click on that downloads should pop up.
 Just click the three little dots and click keep and then keep anyways and it should download.
  *use the pictures for help

- Now in file explore, go back to download a right click PHP 738 and select extract all and for the destination, you can type C:\PHP and press Extract.
+ Now in file Explore, go back to download a right click PHP 738, and select extract all and for the destination, you can type C:\PHP and press Extract.

 </p>
 <br />